WJKI (AM)

 WJKI (1320 AM) is a radio station broadcasting a classic rock format.
 Licensed to Salisbury, Maryland, United States, the station is owned by Edwin G. Andrade, through licensee The Voice Radio, LLC, and features programming from Westwood One.

-On November 21, 2018, the then-WICO changed their format from regional Mexican to a simulcast of classic rock-formatted WJKI-FM 103.5 FM Bethany Beach, DE, branded as "The Vault".
+On November 21, 2018, the then-WICO changed their format from regional Mexican to a simulcast of classic rock-formatted WJKI-FM 103.5 from Bethany Beach, Delaware, branded as "The Vault".
 The station changed its call sign to WJKI on November 30, 2018.